 Note: Avoid ATMs that do not belong to a Greek Bank (Alpha, Eurobank, NBG, Pireos) as the commissions are much higher.

 Personal checks are not much accepted in Greece unless you have made an agreement with the other part.

-Women do not need to be afraid of walking alone in Greece, just stay away from some specific areas of Athens at night.
+Women do not need to be afraid of walking alone in Greece, just stay away from some specific areas of Athens (or other cities) at night.
 Any other time in any other place is safe.
 No reason to worry at all in all the touristy areas like Plaka.

 Lock valuables in your hotel safes

 It would be a good idea to lock valuables in your hotel safes, just in case.
 Although hotel thefts are pretty rare, there is no need to take the risk.

 Pay attention when you cross a street because car drivers seem to totally ignore pedestrian signs.
 Do not expect that they will slow down when you cross the street.
 They are more likely to make an abrupt turn past you than slow down.

 Very few beaches in Greece have bay watchers, so pay attention when you swim.
 The Greek sea is not dangerous but you never know, especially if you are not a prompt swimmer.